-Dr. Tonya Perry, Chair 206 Buchanan Hall Voice: (256) 372-8356, tonya.perry@aamu.edu
+Dr. Tonya Perry, Chair 206 Walter S. Buchanan (formerly Bibb Graves) Hall Voice: (256) 372-8356, tonya.perry@aamu.edu

 The Department of Social Work offers both graduate and undergraduate degree programs.
 In addition to offering a Bachelor of Social Work degree, the department offers the Master of Social Work Degree with concentrations in Community Mental Health and Family Child Welfare.
 The department supports students in development the knowledge, skills and competencies to be responsive to the varied health and mental needs of individuals, couples, families, and communities across our region, state, and nation.